 Easy to start.
 It has never been easier to start your own marketplace with the rapid development of IT technologies and increased trust of people with the peer-to-peer relationships model.

 No monopoly.
 It is difficult to deny the dominance of Airbnb in the residential real estate sector with its number of useful features, more than 3 million listings, and their “cultural ideology” that attracts travelers.
 But, even Airbnb has serious competitors like HomeAway, VRBO, Wimdu, and others.
-As for the commercial sector, it is still developing and it is hard to outline a leader there.
-This means that entrepreneurs who build businesses based on the Airbnb model for commercial real estate will find best services for customers and will be able to take control of the market.
+This means that entrepreneurs who want to build websites similar to Airbnb can find unique features to propose to the market.

 Below, we have defined some categories and representatives of the niche that can inspire you.
-Some marketplaces strictly specialize in one direction, for example, lease only parking spots such as Parqex.
-Others try to overwhelm several services like FyndSpace.
+Some platforms strictly specialize in one direction, for example, a website for parking spots renting such as Parqex.
+Other sites like Airbnb try to overwhelm users with several rental services like FyndSpace.
 The process of leasing office spaces looks like the most popular sector, though you may still find your own unique niche or become the best in one of the existing areas.